 The COVID-19 pandemic has been a life-changing event for most Americans.
 Like many such events, it has forced us to examine ourselves.
 For the medical community, the pandemic has thrown light on the shortcomings of the US healthcare system and social support structures.
 Addiction treatment is no exception.
 Interestingly, some of the changes brought about in opioid addiction treatment as a result of COVID-19 may be worth continuing in the future when the pandemic is behind us.
 Some important considerations in this regard are discussed below.

-Addiction treatment in general and opioid addiction treatment in particular is burdened with protocols.
+Addiction treatment in general and opioid addiction treatment in particular are burdened with protocols.
 Many of these protocols, rules, and regulations are punitive in nature rather than evidence-based practices.
-For example, methadone and buprenorphine are known to significantly reduce the risk of opioid overdose; however, these medications remain highly regulated and inaccessible to many individuals with opioid use disorder.
+For example, methadone and buprenorphine are known to significantly reduce the risk of opioid overdose, but these medications remain highly regulated and inaccessible to many people with opioid use disorder.

 The strict regulation of medications like methadone and buprenorphine is often said to be necessary to promote safety and prevent illicit diversion.
 However, there is a culture of criminalization and stigma that limits their adequate use.
 Many of the rules regarding buprenorphine and methadone maintenance were relaxed overnight during the COVID-19 pandemic, revealing an alternate reality in which people with opioid use disorders have greater access to treatment, easier treatment initiation, and larger take-home doses.
 Also, mandatory urine drug screens and in-person counseling sessions have been done away with and adapted to remote monitoring and telemedicine.
 The question for the future is whether the high vigilance of patients on opioid maintenance is necessary, realistic, and sustainable or whether it is merely a barrier to accessing care.

 Addiction treatment via telemedicine can help overcome many of the obstacles that opioid users face, such as transportation problems, arranging childcare, managing work, and waiting in long lines at treatment centers to provide urine samples for drug tests under supervision.
 Without these barriers, there may be better initiation and retention in opioid addiction treatment.
-Only time will tell what effects reduced regulation and lower threshold addiction treatment with opioid agonist medications like methadone and buprenorphine will have on opioid drug use.
+Only time will tell what effects on opioid drug use will result from reduced regulation and lower threshold addiction treatment with opioid agonist medications like methadone and buprenorphine.

 Publication date: November 3, 2020